Easy As Cookies

 Glaze and Baking

 • Mix together the sugar, vanilla, and water to make a gritty glaze.
 Spoon a small amount on each scone and flatten it out to about ½ inch thickness.
 You'll want at least 1-2 inches between each scone once they're spread out.
+Reposition pieces of strawberry so they're not all in the same spot.

-• Scones will be done when the edges begin to brown.
 A toothpick inserted into a scone will come out clean, without dough or any sticky residue.
 The tops of the scones themselves will not brown, due to the glaze baked on top.
 Do not underbake; underbaked scones may be gummy.

 • Serve warm.
 Store leftovers in an airtight container and reheat briefly (5-10 seconds) in the microwave.
 Scones are best the first day, but are still moist after a day or two.